website-scraper/node-website-scraper/README.md

 Should return resolved `Promise` if resource should be saved or rejected with Error `Promise` if it should be skipped.
 Promise should be resolved with:
-* `string` which contains response body
+* the `response` object with the `body` modified in place as necessary.
+* or object with properties
+  * `body` (response body, string)
+  * `encoding` (`binary` or `utf8`) used to save the file, binary used by default.
-* or object with properties `body` (response body, string) and `metadata` - everything you want to save for this resource (like headers, original text, timestamps, etc.), scraper will not use this field at all, it is only for result.
+  * `metadata` (object) - everything you want to save for this resource (like headers, original text, timestamps, etc.), scraper will not use this field at all, it is only for result.
+* a binary `string`.
+This is advised against because of the binary assumption being made can foul up saving of `utf8` responses to the filesystem.

 If multiple actions `afterResponse` added - scraper will use result from last one.
 ```javascript